 The Mineral Reserve Statement is reported in Table 1.3 and Table 1.4.
 The reference point at which the Mineral Reserve is identified is where ore is delivered to the processing plant (i.e., mill feed).
-OreWin is unaware of any environmental, permitting, legal, title, taxation, socio-economic, marketing, political, or other relevant issues that may materially affect the Mineral Reserve estimate.
+The QPs are unaware of any environmental, permitting, legal, title, taxation, socio-economic, marketing, political, or other relevant issues that may materially affect the Mineral Reserve estimate.
 However, the Mineral Reserve may be affected by further infill and exploration drilling that may result in increases or decreases in subsequent Mineral Resource and Mineral Reserve estimates.
 The Mineral Reserve may also be affected by subsequent assessments of mining, environmental, processing, permitting, taxation, socio-economic, and other factors.
 The effective date of the Mineral Reserve Statement is 31 December 2021.

-Table 1.3Summary of Seabee21TR Mineral Reserve Estimate (as at 31 December 2021)Based on \$1,600/oz Gold Price
+Summary of Seabee21TRS Mineral Reserves Estimate Table 1.3 (as at 31 December 2021) Based on \$1,600/oz Gold Price

 Area Mineral Reserve Classification

-Proven Prob able Total
+Proven Proven Probable То tal

 Tonnage (kt) Grade (Au g/t) Tonnage (kt) Grade (Au g/t) Tonnage (kt) Grade (Au g/t)

 Santoy Mine 304 9.16 2,379 6.40 2,684 6.72

-1. Mineral Reserves are reported based on 31 December 2021as-mined survey data.

-2. The Mineral Reserve estimate is based on metal price assumptions of \$1,600 gold.

-3. The Mineral Reserve estimate is reported at a cut-off grade of 2.52 g/t Au.

-Economic analysis for the Mineral Reserve has been prepared using long-term metal prices of \$1,600/oz of gold.
+Mineral Reserves are reported based on 31 December 2021 as-mined survey data.
+The Mineral Reserves estimates are based on metal price assumptions of \$1,600 gold.
+The Mineral Reserves estimates are reported at a cut-off grade of 2.52 g/t Au.
+Economic analysis for the Mineral Reserves has been prepared using long-term metal prices of \$1,600/oz gold.
 No mining dilution is applied to the grade of the Mineral Reserves.
-Dilution intrinsic to the Mineral Reserves estimate is considered sufficient to represent the mining selectivity considered.
+Dilution intrinsic to the Mineral Reserves attimates a prepared to the grade of the Mineral Reserves.
+4 5. estimate is considered sufficient to represent the mining selectivity considered.

-6. Processing recoveries vary based on the feed grade.
+Processing recoveries vary based on the feed grade.
 The average recovery is estimated to be 98%.

-8. Santoy Mine includes Santoy 8, Santoy 9, and Gap Hangingwall lodes.

-9. Metals shown in this table are the contained metals in ore mined and processed.

-10. The point of reference for Mineral Resources is the point of feed into the processing facility.
+SSR has 100% ownership of the Project.
+Santoy Mine includes Santoy 8, Santoy 9, and Gap Hangingwall lodes.
+Metals shown in this table are the contained metals in ore mined and processed.
+The point of reference for Mineral Resources is the point of feed into the processing facility.